TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

 The name of the component.
 It must match the name of the containing folder.

+## `icon`

+The name of the icon file to use for the component.
+The icon must be in the `icons` folder in the root of the repository.

 ## `inputs`

 It should contain an array of input objects.
 Each object must have the following properties: